Table of Contents

 Warning

-Modifying the request interval affects tracking performance and is generally not recommended.
+Modifying the request interval will affect the tracking effect, and it is generally not recommended.
 Please use it under the guidance of EasyAR technical support.

-If the request interval has been modified during application execution, be sure to mention this when reporting issues to EasyAR.
+If the request interval has been modified during the execution of the application, please be sure to mention this when reporting issues to EasyAR.